Characteristics of a Historian

-Geography is taught as part of the cross-curricular plan, so that children achieve depth in their learning.
-We have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
+Geography is taught as a discrete subject and we have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
 At the beginning of each topic, children are able to convey what they know already as well as what they would like to find out.
-This informs the programme of study and also ensures that lessons are relevant and take account of children’s different starting points.
+This informs future study and also ensures that lessons are relevant and take account of children’s different starting points.
 Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.

 Outcomes in topic and literacy books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
 Children review their successes in achieving the lesson objectives at the end of every session and through retrieval practice.
 As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.

 History and Geography work is recorded in topic books and should reflect examples of all four strands (chronological awareness, knowledge and understanding, historical concepts and organise, evaluate and communicate information).
 Some of the evidence will involve photographic evidence or teacher’s notes where the activity has been one of discussion or drama.